-The Conference Board Consumer Confidence Index® fell to 121.5 in June, down from May’s index of 131.3.
-The Present Situation Index — based on consumers’ assessment of current business and labor market conditions — decreased from 170.7 to 162.6.
-The Expectations Index — based on consumers’ short-term outlook for income, business and labor market conditions — decreased from 105.0 last month to 94.1 in June.
+The Conference Board Consumer Confidence Index® was little changed in May, coming in at 86.6, slightly above April’s 85.7 reading.
+The Present Situation Index — based on consumers’ assessment of current business and labor market conditions — decreased from 73.0 to 71.1.
+However, the Expectations Index, which is based on consumers’ short-term outlook for income, business, and labor market conditions, improved from 94.3 in April to 96.9 last month.

 Eye on the Month Ahead